 A soap spray is a great, inexpensive DIY solution to eliminate aphids on pepper plants.
 Soaps are ideal for aphids’ elimination since they suffocate them.
 The fatty acids from the soap also dissolve the exoskeleton of aphids and other pests like mites and whiteflies.

-All you need is water, a dishwashing soap, and a spray bottle.
+All you need is water, dish soap, and a spray bottle.
 Place the water and soap in the spray bottle and shake well.
-Then gently spray the underside of stems and leaves where aphids love to hide.
+Then gently spray the underside of the leaves (where aphids love to hide) and the stems of the plant with the soapy water.
 Reapply the solution every 2-3 days for two weeks.

 Vinegar spray